Article

 CrossFit gyms around the country have started working with local rehabilitation centers to help

-people suffering from substance use disorders transition back to normal daily routines.
+people suffering from substance use disorders transition back

 CrossFit is one of the most popular physical training regimens in the United States.
 Developed